A Connection Formula for the $q$-Confluent Hypergeometric Function: Introduction

-If we set $x\mapsto cx$ and $c\to\infty$ in \eqref{qqgauss}, we obtain the $q$-confluent hypergeometric equation \eqref{qchge}. { The equation (\ref{qchge}) is considered as a $q$-analogue of CHGE.
-We remark that the first solution $u_1(x)$ is a divergent series and $u_2(x)$ is a convergent around the origin.
-The second solution $u_2(x)$ can not be derived from $u_1(x)$ directly.
-This point is essentially different from the differential equation case.
+If we set $x\mapsto cx$ and $c\to\infty$ in~\eqref{qqgauss}, we obtain the $q$-conf\/luent hypergeometric equation~\eqref{qchge}.
+Equation~\eqref{qchge} is considered as a~$q$-analogue of CHGE.
+Note that the f\/irst solution $u_1(x)$ is a~divergent series and $u_2(x)$ is a~convergent series around the origin.
+Therefore we should study the connection formula for~$u_1(x)$ and~$u_2(x)$ independently.
+We need dif\/ferent types of $q$-Borel--Laplace transformations to obtain the connection formula for~$u_1(x)$ and~$u_2(x)$.
+This point is essentially dif\/ferent from the dif\/ferential equation case.

-Connection problems on linear $q$-difference equations between the origin and the infinity are studied by G.~D.~Birkhoff \cite{Birkhoff}.
-In 1910, Watson \cite{W} has shown the connection formula of the series ${}_2\varphi_1(a,b;c;q,x)$ as follows:
+We study connection problems for linear $q$-dif\/ference equations with irregular singular points.
+The irregularity of $q$-dif\/ference equations are studied using the Newton polygons by J.-P.~Ramis, J.~Sauloy and C.~Zhang~\cite{RSZ}.
+For any $q$-dif\/ference operator $\mathcal{P}=\sigma_q^n+a_1(z)\sigma_q^{n-1}+\cdots +a_n(z)$, the Newton polygon is def\/ined as the convex hull of $\{(i,j)\in\mathbb{Z}^2\,|\,j\ge v_0(a_i)\}$, provided that $v_0$ are $z$-adic valuation in suitable fields.
+Graphically, the irregularity of $q$-dif\/ference equations and $q$-dif\/ference modules are the height of the Newton polygon (from the bottom to the upper right end).

+Connection problems for linear $q$-dif\/ference equations~\cite{Ohyama} with regular singular points were studied by G.D.~Birkhof\/f~\cite{Birkhoff}.
+Linear $q$-dif\/ference equations have formal power series solutions $x^{\alpha} \sum\limits_{n\ge0}a_nx^n$ around the origin and $x^\beta \sum\limits_{n\ge0}b_n x^{-n}$ around inf\/inity for generic exponents.
+But for connection problems for linear $q$-dif\/ference equations, we replace the function~$x^\kappa$ with the function $\theta(x)/\theta(k x)$, where $k=q^\kappa$, since these functions satisfy the same $q$-dif\/ference equation $\sigma_qf(x)=q^{\kappa}f(x)$.
+Then, the fundamental system of solutions is given by single valued functions which have single poles at suitable $q$-spirals.
+Therefore, each connection coef\/f\/icient has the periods $q$ and $e^{2\pi i}$.
+The f\/irst example was given by G.N.~Watson~\cite{W}.
+But a~few examples of irregular singular cases are known~\cite{M0, Z0,Z1}.
+In this paper, we give a~connection formula for the $q$-conf\/luent type function using the $q$-Borel--Laplace transformations.